Subscribe Login

 From its original New York headquarters, its business has steadily expanded across North America, establishing locations in New Jersey, Maryland, Washington, DC, Pennsylvania, Texas, North Carolina; and Toronto, Canada.
 The company now employs more than 225 professionals serving clients across health care, education, government, aviation, mission-critical facilities, commercial developments, and cultural institutions throughout the US, Canada and the Caribbean.

-The establishment of the Kingston office in 2023, marking the company’s first international location, signalled a strategic commitment to the Caribbean market.
+The establishment of the Kingston office in 2023, marking the company’s second international location, signalled a strategic commitment to the Caribbean market.
 This, as it also brought global best practices to support the region’s evolving built environment.

 The firm, led by CEO Oneil Gayle and President Steven Kenah, is also supported by an executive leadership team recognised for its technical depth, industry accolades and decades of collective experience.